 4. Tax advantages

-Many employee benefits are tax-advantaged for both the organization and its employees, and not just the ones you’d usually think of, like contributions to healthcare and retirement plans.
+Many employee benefits are tax-advantaged for both your organization and your employees, and not just the ones you’d usually think of, like contributions to healthcare and retirement plans.

 Several other types of employee benefits are tax-free, including: